GeorgeT01/Software-Module-Of-Clustering-Analysis/README.md

 # Software-Module-Of-Clustering-Analysis
+Using C# With no extensions to solve the tasks.
 ## DESIGNING THE MODULE FOR CLUSTER ANALYSIS
 ### General Description
 The software shall be designed for students studying the clustering methods in their university courses so, the intended users of software are university students and their teachers.